minprog/programmeren-2/problems/queue/lab/README.md

 ## Defining a class interface

-From the description above you might understand that a queue is, in its essence, a list of items, but that it enables a very specific way of dealing with that data --- using the two core operations.
+From the description above you might understand that a queue is, in its essence, a list of items, but that it enables a very specific way of dealing with that data --- using the **enqueue** and **dequeue** operations.
 These two operations form the *interface* of the queue data structure, which defines how it is supposed to be used.
-Classes may be used to implement structures like queues.
-If we structure a class using the information in the previous section, it might look like this:
+Now if we fully implement this class in Python, we might use the class like this:

+    q = Queue()          # create new queue q.enqueue(3)         # add number 3 to back of queue
+    q.enqueue(1)         # add number 1 to back of queue
+    print(q.dequeue())   # prints first number "in", so 3

+This means that the class definition must look like this:

     class Queue: